DoHerasYang/DoHerasYang.github.io/_posts/2019-12-11-Sheffield -Machine -Learning.md

   + Secondly, substract the mean from each data point(product of label and probability), square the each result and sum the up.
   + Thirdly, divide the sum by $n-1$ where the $n$ is the number of data points.

+  *Questions*: what is the difference between the unbiased variance and variance?

+  For more details, click this [link](https://en.wikipedia.org/wiki/Bias_of_an_estimator).

 + **First moment and Scond moment **: In short, the first moment of a set of numbers is just the mean (that is, the average) and the second moment is usually just the variance.

 + **Excepted Value**: in other words, "mean".

++